What Separates Me from You: Styles and amount of material

-Musically, the album has been described as pop punk, post-hardcore, and metalcore.
+Musically, the album has been described as pop-punk, post-hardcore, and metalcore.
 Guitarist Neil Westfall said in a 2010 interview with Alter the Press!: "We've written a few jams, we're always constantly writing, like I think we wrote some parts the other day."
-Westfall also said once the band return home from touring, they were "going to drop everything and start writing and doing pre-production full time."
-At this point, the band had ten songs and were trying to condense them into five, then planning to write five more.
+Westfall also said once the band returned home from touring, they were "going to drop everything and start writing and doing pre-production full time."
+At this point, the band had ten songs and was trying to condense them into five, then planning to write five more.
 Westfall said the band completed the final "few songs when we were back home with Tom (Denney) and Chad (Gilbert)."
 On the pace of writing, McKinnon said: "It seems like a really fast thing that has happened but we've been constantly working on it the entire time."
 On the songs themselves, he said: "the pop-punk stuff has a darker edge to it.
 I wrote it like that, it's still pop-punk but with a darker edge".
 The album was influenced by Finch's What It Is to Burn (2002).
 The album "came together song by song" as McKinnon mentioned, with the band coming up with 15–16 song ideas.
 McKinnon stated in an interview with Rocksound that there's songs "that didn't make this record that we're saving."
 There is a track on the album that was previously written for Homesick.

 When asked about how he comes up with song titles, McKinnon said: "I've got my iPhone, and I go on my notes and every time I see something I like I write it down, so a lot of the time titles are something that mean something to us only, or to someone I know only."
 He called What Separates Me from You "the slowest for stuff like that", when referring to song titles.
 Westfall said that the album's title and the songs' subjects were about "Separating your self from your peers and really coming into your own."
 McKinnon said What Separates Me from You was "a lot more personal and darker" than Homesick, and that it was "a natural progression of what we were doing" with "the same core" as the band's preceding albums.
 Asked whether the album reached new heights, he said it "was definitely the next step" for the band.
 However, the band originally had no idea on how the album would turn out: "It was a little bit all over the place, because of me coming in, Tom [Denney] leaving and all this new stuff that was going on", as stated by guitarist Kevin Skaff.
 Skaff said that McKinnon originally really wanted to name the album Always the Hard Way, but later realized that the hardcore band Terror had already used that title for an album.